 Orientation: Students will take part in a focused orientation program, meeting with key library faculty and staff in order to understand the nature of the organization’s work.
 The program will include introductions to many library departments, including Learning and Research Services, Special Collections, University Archives, Cuban Heritage Collection, Digital Library, Music Library, Architecture Library, and more.
-Adobe Scholars will receive specialized training in the Digital Media Lab and its offerings.
+Adobe Scholars will receive specialized training in the Creative Studio and its offerings.

 Mentorship and Work Experience: All students will be matched with a librarian faculty member, who will serve as a mentor and supervisor.
 The programs require 5-10 hours of dedicated time per week in the University of Miami Libraries during the fall and spring semesters.
 This time includes a weekly cohort session that all Library Research Scholars, including Adobe Scholars, will attend.